Unique-One-Official/uniqueone-appchain/docs/functions.md

 Unique One Network Appchain runtime uses the following pallets to provide the necessary NFT related functions

-## Pallet Ethereum & EVM
-These modules enable the appchain with Ethereum Solidity smart contracts capability.

 ## Pallet Contract
 This module provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.